afnanm1999/AlamofireRSSParser/README.md

 let url = "http://rss.cnn.com/rss/cnn_topstories.rss"

 Alamofire.request(url).responseRSS() { (response) -> Void in
-    if let feed: RSSFeed = response.result.value {
+    if let feed: AlamofireRSSFeed = response.result.value {
-        //do something with your new RSSFeed object! for item in feed.items {
+        //do something with your new AlamofireRSSFeed object! for item in feed.items {
             print(item)
         }